poppy-project/poppy-docs/en/getting-started/README.md

 The [Poppy community](https://forum.poppy-project.org/) develops robotic creations that are easy to build, customize, deploy, and share.
 We promote open-source by sharing hardware, software, and web tools.

-The Poppy project has been originally released by the [INRIA Flowers](http://www.inria.fr/equipes/flowers/).
+The Poppy project has been originally released by the [Inria Flowers](http://www.inria.fr/equipes/flowers/).

 This project aims at developing a robotic open-source and open-hardware kits, for the conception and programming of robotic creatures.
-These kits also contain an integrated software environment, easily installable, dedicated to the use of the robot, and associated with a web platform enabling the community to share experiences and to contribute to its improvement.
+These kits also contain an integrated software environment, easy to install, dedicated to the use of the robot, and associated with a web platform enabling the community to share experiences and to contribute to its improvement.

 Recently, Poppy robots have been used as a educational and motivational tool to learn engineering and digital sciences.

 The Poppy project also consists of a very active and diverse community.
 People of different horizons collaborate to improve the project ; they add features to the core libraries, release advanced behaviors, create pedagogical contents, design artistic performances, or even new robots.

-To facilitate these exchanges two supports are available:
+To ease these exchanges two supports are available:
-- [the poppy-project forum](https://forum.poppy-project.org/) for help, dialogue and to share ideas
+- [The poppy-project forum](https://forum.poppy-project.org/) for help, dialogue and to share ideas
-- [github](https://github.com/poppy-project) to deposit your contributions
+- [Github](https://github.com/poppy-project) to deposit your contributions

 All sources of the Poppy Project (software and hardware) are available on [Github](https://github.com/poppy-project).